anharmonic/anharmonic.github.io/thermal2-manual.md

 * 6→5+3 nat	The unperturbed phonon frequencies in cm-1
 * 6+3 nat→5+6 nat	The linewidth (HWHM) in cm-1

-Calculation “lw full”:
+Calculation "lw full":

 * 1→5+6 nat.
-Same content as “lw imag”
+Same content as "lw imag"
 * 6+6 nat→5+8 nat.

 The shifted phonon frequencies (i.e. frequency+shift) in cm-1.
-If the sort_shifted_q keyword was set to true, the shifted frequencies are sorted in increasing order and the corresponding linewidth are sorted accordingly.
+If the sort\_shifted\_q keyword was set to true, the shifted frequencies are sorted in increasing order and the corresponding linewidth are sorted accordingly.
 The unperturbed frequencies are left unchanged.

-Calculation “spf”:
+Calculation "spf":

 * 1		The energy axis in cm-1
 * 2		The length of the q-point path (when doing a path) or the weight of the q-point (when doing a grid calculation)
 * 3		The total spectral function in 1/cm-1
 * 4→3+3 nat	Contribution to the spectral function from each band in 1/cm-1

-Note that the energy axis cycles faster than the path length and there is a whitespace after each q-point which makes plotting with gnuplot “pm3d” style easy with this syntax (column 3 is used twice, both for heigth and colour): sp “file” u 1:2:3:3 w pm3d
+Note that the energy axis cycles faster than the path length and there is a whitespace after each q-point which makes plotting with gnuplot "pm3d" style easy with this syntax (column 3 is used twice, both for heigth and colour): sp "file" u 1:2:3:3 w pm3d

-Calculation “final”, if nu_initial **is not** specified:
+Calculation "final", if nu\_initial **is not** specified:

 * 1		The energy axis in cm-1
 * 2		The total final state weight in 1/cm-1